duongphuhiep/OrderService/src/OrderService.API/README.md

 by default the service should be accessible on https://localhost:5001/swagger and the metrics should be accessible on https://localhost:5001/metrics

-Our local prometheus server will read the metric from https://host.docker.internal:5001/metrics
+Our local prometheus server will read the metric from https://host.docker.internal:5001/metrics (see the `prometheus-config.yml`)

-so you will have to [map the DNS `host.docker.internal` to your `localhost`](https://stackoverflow.com/a/43541732) and make sure that this link works in your browser.
+so you will have to [map the DNS `host.docker.internal` to `127.0.0.1`](https://stackoverflow.com/a/43541732) and **make sure that the following link works in your browser** (as in the screenshot)

 ![metrics](https://user-images.githubusercontent.com/1638594/127578693-ba142563-5442-45ef-97e1-6fdc606122ef.png)